nullivex/ah-wiki/core/Actions.md

 ActionHero supports multiple versions of the same action.
 This will allow you to support actions/routes of the same name with upgraded functionality.

 - actions optionally have the `action.version` attribute
-- a reserverd param, `apiVersion` is used to directly specify the version of an action a client may request
+- a reserved param, `apiVersion` is used to directly specify the version of an action a client may request
-- if a client doesn't specify an `apiVersion`, they will be directed to the higest numerical version of that action
+- if a client doesn't specify an `apiVersion`, they will be directed to the highest numerical version of that action.

-- you can optionally create routes to handle your API versioning:
+You can optionally create routes to handle your API versioning:

 ```javascript
 exports.routes = {